-DSS Board of Directors should consist of three and up to six members.
-Currently, the board consists of five members with Per Bay Jørgensen as Chairman of the Board.
+DSS Board of Directors should consist of five members.
+Per Bay Jørgensen is the Chairman of the Board.

 The Board of Directors shall be composed in such a way that it possesses all relevant competencies in relation to directing a non-life insurance undertaking.
 The requirements of the Board of Directors' suitability, integrity and competence are described in detail in the Policy on diversity of the Board of Directors.